 In the 1940, Isabel Myers and Katharine Briggs developed 16 personality types, based on the work of Carl Jung.
 These personality types, like ENFP or INTJ, explain how different people see, understand, and respond to the world around them.
 As these personality types gained popularity, people started identifying each type by their role in society.

+ENFP stands for extrovert, intuition, feeling, and perception.
 To many, ENFPs are champions.
 They are also known as “the campaigner.”
 It’s hard to argue that someone like Tom Brady isn’t a champion.
 But there is more to this personality type than rings or campaign promises.
-This video is all about what makes an ENFP and ENFP.

 First, let’s break down what all of these letters mean.